Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Horizon dynamics II: Applied tidal field and resulting shear

 Begin with Fig.\ {\ref{fig:a0.0shearvstide}}, which shows $C_+$ versus $\sigma_+$ for orbits of a Schwarzschild black hole.
 The top panel of this figure shows that the horizon's response leads the driving tide by what is apparently a constant offset.
 To understand this, consider again Eq.\ (\ref{eq:modalphaseoffset}):

 In the Schwarzschild limit, $p_\Lambda = \omega_\Lambda$, and $\kappa^{-1} = 4M$.
-Each mode $\sigma_\Lambda$ of the shear response leads the driving tide $\psi_0$ by $4M\omega_\Lambda$ radians.
-This is equivalent to $\sigma$ leading $\psi_0$ in time by $4M$.
+Each mode $\sigma_\Lambda$ of the shear response leads the driving tide $\Psi_0$ by $4M\omega_\Lambda$ radians.
+This is equivalent to $\sigma$ leading $\Psi_0$ in time by $4M$.
 We check this in the bottom panel of Fig.\ {\ref{fig:a0.0shearvstide}}: this plot is identical to the top panel of Fig.\ {\ref{fig:a0.0shearvstide}}, but we have shifted $\sigma_+$ by $\Delta v = \kappa^{-1} = 4M$.
 Notice that the tide and the shear are almost precisely aligned in this panel, confirming that the responses here differ primarily by a temporal offset of $\kappa^{-1} = 4M$.

 As the black hole's spin increases, the shift between the applied tide and the shear response becomes more complicated: the timescale $\kappa^{-1}$ becomes larger as $a \to M$, and the wavenumber $p_\Lambda = \omega_\Lambda - m\Omega_{\rm H}$ which enters the mode ratio (\ref{eq:modalphaseoffset}) differs significantly from the frequency $\omega_\Lambda$.
 We can see the impact of this change in Fig.\ {\ref{fig:a0.3_0.6shearvstide}}.
 In the top panel, we examine $C_+$ and $\sigma_+$ for the same orbit used in Fig.\ {\ref{fig:a0.0shearvstide}} ($p = 8M$, $e = 0.5$, $\theta_{\rm inc} = 0^\circ$), but now about a black hole with spin $a = 0.3M$.
-In this case, the tide and the shear are nearly coincident as a function of ingoing time $v$.
+In this case, the tide and the shear are nearly coincident as a function of ingoing time $v$ (including the small-amplitude oscillations in the periapse spike we discussed in Sec.\ {\ref{sec:tide}}).
 In the bottom panel, we plot $C_+$ and $\sigma_+$ for this orbit about a black hole with spin $a = 0.6M$.
 The tide now leads the shear, and the shapes are not congruent.
 Empirically, we find that if we shift $\sigma_+$ by $\delta v \simeq 3.8M$ we can make the largest peaks line up.
 Other features, however, do not line up so well; the differing behaviors of $C_+$ and $\sigma_+$ cannot be ascribed to a simple time shift.

 The trend seen in Fig.\ {\ref{fig:a0.3_0.6shearvstide}} continues in Fig.\ {\ref{fig:a0.9_0.9999shearvstide}}, which shows $C_+$ and $\sigma_+$ for the same orbit about black holes with $a = 0.9M$ (top) and $a = 0.9999M$ (bottom).
 We again see that the tidal field $C_+$ leads the shear response $\sigma_+$.
 We can match the largest peaks by shifting $\sigma_+$ by $\delta v\simeq 8M$ in the case $a = 0.9M$, and by $\delta v\simeq 9M$ in the case $a = 0.9999M$.
 However, none of the other features align when we do this, indicating that the shift at these large spins cannot be described as a simple shift in time.